vijaybiradar/Ansible_Basics/README.md

 ```
 ---
+---
 - name: Get the current date and time
   hosts: all
   gather_facts: yes
+  become: yes  # Use become to run tasks as root
+  become_user: root  # Specify the user as root
   tasks:
     - name: Get the current date
       ansible.builtin.command: date